 Coming off an 8-5 season and armed with the best passer he’s probably had in Ole Miss transfer Shea Patterson, Harbaugh has something to prove and the means with which to prove it.
 Look for him to deliver his best Wolverines year yet.

 New, accomplished coaches at storied programs

 Jimbo Fisher, a national champion at Florida State, takes over at Texas A&M for Kevin Sumlin, who’s off to Arizona to coach up dynamic quarterback Khalil Tate.
 Meanwhile, Willie Taggart is succeeding Fisher in Tallahassee.

 Chip Kelly brings his offensive wizardry to UCLA, Dan Mullen switched SEC schools from Mississippi State to Florida and ex-Alabama defensive coordinator Jeremy Pruitt is in charge at Tennessee.

-Pruitt took over for Kirby Smart, who’s had immense success as coach at Georgia.
+Pruitt took over his post in Tuscaloosa for Kirby Smart, who’s had immense success as coach at Georgia.
 It’s unrealistic to expect a similarly swift rise, but Pruitt is among a number of influential coaches who could really shake up the Top 25 polls by season’s end.